March 16, 2015

 Let me explain.
-Over the years I have noticed there is less physical interaction between people now that they have everyone they need to communicate with on Facebook.
+Over the years I have noticed there is a less physical interaction between people now that they have everyone they need to communicate with on Facebook.
 No longer do you need to call someone, meet up for drinks or just hang.
 I think people including myself, just figure that’s a waste of time when they can just as easily do as they please and still be connected.
 Why put in the effort when so much is already done for us?

 As technology becomes smarter and faster, we use it to essentially do our dirty work for us.
 Breakthroughs in technology have made us all become very lazy.
-We turn off to the outside world so we can connect to our digital world because we view it as higher priority.
+We turn off to the outside world so we can connect to our digital world because we view it as a higher priority.
 Facebook is a digital world.
-If you over use it you develop a habit.
+If you overuse it you develop a habit.
 Habits, as you probably know, are tough to break.
 Doing so takes a commitment between you and yourself.
 Breaking any habit is tough but this one is easy if you eliminate the ways in which you can access the website.
 Deleting your account is a great step for starters (duh!).
-From there delete any apps you use on your phone or tablet so you’re not tempted to login.
-I’ve even gone as far as blacklisting the website so my browsers can’t visit it.
+From there delete any apps you use on your phone or tablet so you're not tempted to login.
+I've even gone as far as blacklisting the website so my browsers can't visit it.

 Facebook Is A Habit, Not A Drug

-I realize I may be overreaching the concept of Facebook and it’s similarities to drugs but it’s more than just one website contributing to our bad habits and this is a scary thing.
-Not only because less and less people physically communicate as I explained before, but the fact that it is now almost expected of our society to “get in touch” on Facebook.
+I realize I may be overreaching the concept of Facebook and it's similarities to drugs but it's more than just one website contributing to our bad habits and this is a scary thing.
+Not only because fewer and fewer people physically communicate as I explained before, but the fact that it is now almost expected of our society to "get in touch" on Facebook.
 This leads me to believe that we are in for a rude awakening and soon.

 To put it in perspective, imagine tomorrow there is some weird data or cellular glitch worldwide or within your nation.
 What do you do?
 Your typical reaction would likely be to reach for your cell phone and try to connect with someone right?
 What if you can’t?
 Then what?
 Not ten years ago social interaction still existed.
-You couldn’t just reach for a small device in your pocket and contact someone clear across the world.
-If you needed to make a call you had to use a land line somewhere.
-If you ran out of gas, guess what? you get to walk to the closest gas station.
+You couldn't just reach for a small device in your pocket and contact someone clear across the world.
+If you needed to make a call you had to use a landline somewhere.
+If you run out of gas, guess what? you get to walk to the closest gas station.
 Cell phones are the nature of the beast.
-A cell phone’s first primary use was to make calls, now it’s probably used less than half the time to actually talk to another human.
+A cell phone's first primary use was to make calls, now it’s probably used less than half the time to actually talk to another human.